County Donegal: Gaelic football and hurling

 The Gaelic Athletic Association (G.A.A.) sport of Gaelic football is very popular in County Donegal.
-Donegal's inter-county football team have won the All-Ireland Senior Football Championship title twice (in 1992 and 2012) and the Ulster Senior Football Championship ten times.
+Donegal's inter-county football team has won the All-Ireland Senior Football Championship title twice (in 1992 and 2012) and the Ulster Senior Football Championship ten times.
 Donegal emerged victorious from the 2012 All-Ireland Senior Football Championship Final on 23 September 2012 to take the Sam Maguire Cup for only the second time, with early goals from Michael Murphy and Colm McFadden setting up a victory of 2–11 to 0–13 over Mayo.
 In 2007, Donegal won only their second national title by winning the National Football League.
-On 24 April 2011, Donegal added their third national title when they defeated Laois to capture the National Football League Division Two, they added another Division Two title in 2019.
+On 24 April 2011, Donegal added their third national title when they defeated Laois to capture the National Football League Division Two.
+They added another Division Two title in 2019.
 There are 16 clubs in the Donegal Senior Football Championship, with many others playing at a lower level.

-Hurling (often called 'hurley' within County Donegal), handball and rounders are also played but are less widespread, as is the case in other parts of western Ulster.
+Hurling (often called 'hurley' within County Donegal), handball, and rounders are also played but are less widespread, as is the case in other parts of western Ulster.
 The Donegal county senior hurling team won the Lory Meagher Cup in 2011 and the Nicky Rackard Cup in 2013.